Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Evolution equation and parton shower and simulation of entropy

 All predictions give a reasonably good description of the measured charged particle distributions, although very different theoretical models, i.e. the collinear factorization based models \rapgap~(LO) and \powheg-\pythiaPB~(NLO) and a CCFM/\kt -factorization model have been used.

 In Fig.~\ref{fig:PowhegGluon} we show the fraction of gluons which induce the hard processes in the kinematic region of the H1 measurements as obtained from the \powheg\ simulation.
 Clearly, as this is a DIS process where the photon couples directly to quarks, quark induced processes are dominant even at NLO, where hard gluons start to contribute.
 The situation is different in calculations based on \kt -factorization and CCFM evolution, where hard gluons are relevant already at LO.
-However, independent of the hard process, as we will show in the next section, important for soft particle correlations are soft gluon emissions (from both quark and gluon initial states) rather than the initiating parton.
+However, independent of the hard process, as we will show in the next section, soft gluon emissions (from both quark and gluon initial states) are important for soft particle correlations rather than the initiating parton.

-\subsection{Entropy at parton level}
+\subsubsection{Entropy at parton level}

+While a proper description of the experimental measurements can only be achieved at hadron level, we study next the entropy on parton level, in order to investigate the dependence of the entropy as a function of $x$.
+We want to answer the question, whether the rise of entropy with decreasing $x$ is an effect of hadronization, or whether it can be traced back to soft gluons at parton level.

-Next we study the entropy on parton level.
-For the experimental analysis of charged particle multiplicities, charged particles with $\pt > 0.150$~\GeV\ are selected.
-For the parton level multiplicities we count all partons within a certain rapidity range (as in the H1 analysis), but without a minimum \pt\ requirement.
-We attempt to study the influence of restrictions in the parton shower such as the cut on \qt\ (the limit on \zM\ on parton level which regulates the amount of soft gluon emissions) on the parton multiplicities and $S_{\rm parton}$.
+While for the experimental analysis of charged particle multiplicities, charged particles with $\pt > 0.150$~\GeV\ are selected, we count for the parton level multiplicities all partons within a certain rapidity range (as in the H1 analysis), but without a minimum \pt\ requirement.
+We attempt to study the influence of restrictions in the parton shower such as the cut on \qt\ (the limit on \zM\ on parton level which regulates the amount of soft gluon emissions in angular ordering) on the parton multiplicities and $S_{\rm parton}$.
 It is obvious, that a restriction of soft gluon emissions leads to a reduction of the parton multiplicities.

 In Fig.~\ref{fig:Powheg_q0} predictions obtained with \powheg-\pythiaPB\ are shown for different $q_0$ which limits the transverse momentum of partons during the initial state shower: $\zM = 1- q_0/q$.